 /.cc-metadata.yml

-: The standard CC metadata YAML file./CODE_OF_CONDUCT.md
+: The standard CC metadata YAML file./LICENSE

-: license file./CONTRIBUTING.md
+: license file./README.md

 Repositories may contain additional custom labels as well which will remain unaffected by the sync.
 It is recommended that custom labels be explained in the contribution guidelines for that project.